A couple enjoying their kaiseki dinner in a traditional Japanese ryokan.

 Oh, and in case you were wondering, the flushing was completely automatic.
 But yes, there was a button for it, too, if you preferred to flush in the old-fashioned manual way.

-What are the main reasons people stay in a ryokan?
+Three main reasons to stay in a ryokan

 Staying in a ryokan is completely different from staying in a hotel or an apartment.